Richard5P/Dummy-LatAm-Lingo/documentation/01-strategy-plane.md

 ## Target Market

 User community includes students, tourists, professionals, and locals.

-1. Technology
-2. Education

-## Personas

-1. I am a university student and I want to ….
+Although more in-depth user scenarios will be covered in the Scope Plan, a typical user of this site is:

+- Educated
+- Adventurous
+- Comfortable with navigating an app

 ## Potential features to include: